merikettapearl212/day_Planner/README.md

 ## Day Planner
 A work day application that allows you to save comments/events for each hour of the day.
 Color coded time for past, present, and future times.

+To do still: local storage w/ Jquery in js file.

 ## Screenshot of live page:
 ![Screenshot](Assets/day-planner.png)